On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 1

-Maternal mortality rate, with deficiencies in the delivery of health services at primary care level
+Maternal mortality rate, with deficiencies in the delivery of health services at PHC level

-Proportion (%) of maternal deaths among attached residents with confirmed defects (experts) at PHC level, for the reporting period, per number of attached women of childbearing age
+Proportion (%) of maternal deaths among attached residents with confirmed defects (by experts) at PHC level, for the reporting period, per number of attached women of childbearing age

 Quarterly